-The good news is that uterine fibroid embolization (UFE) is available and a large majority of women have been satisfied with their treatment.
-However, it is still important to know what to expect going in and how long it might take to recover and take your life back.
+The good news is that uterine fibroid embolization (UFE) is available, and a large majority of women have been satisfied with the treatment.
+However, it’s still important to know what to expect going in and how long it might take to recover.

 Uterine fibroids are noncancerous tumors that grow in or on the muscle tissue of the uterus.
-They can cause many problems for women that are affected, including heavy menstrual bleeding, extreme pelvic pain, and loss of bladder control.
+They can cause many problems, including heavy menstrual bleeding, extreme pelvic pain, and loss of bladder control.
 In the past, these tumors could only be removed through major surgeries.

-However, there is now a treatment called uterine fibroid embolization.
-This is a minimally invasive procedure that involves cutting off the blood supply to the tumors.
-It is performed by an interventional radiologist (IR), who inserts a small tube into the uterine artery through a small incision near the groin.
-He or she then injects particles into the artery to block the blood supply, causing the tumor to shrink and die.
+However, there’s now a treatment called UFE.
+This is a minimally invasive procedure that involves blocking the blood supply to the tumors.
+It’s performed by a doctor called an interventional radiologist (IR).
+During UFE, the IR inserts a thin tube into the uterine artery through a small incision near the groin or in the wrist.
+Particles are then injected into the artery to block the blood supply, causing the tumor to shrink and die.

 There are a few symptoms that may affect you the week after UFE:

-- Abdominal pain or cramping.
-You may feel cramps, similar to what you would feel while on your period, for a few days following the procedure.
+- Abdominal pain or cramping: For a few days following the procedure, you may feel cramps similar to what you feel while on your period.
 Your doctor may prescribe you medication to help with this.

-- Fever.
-Some patients experience a fever after UFE and it is usually treated with medication.
+- Fever: Some patients experience a fever after UFE, and it’s usually treated with medication.

-- Post Embolization Syndrome.
-This entails having flu-like symptoms, a feeling of discomfort, and mild nausea.
+- Post Embolization Syndrome: You may experience flu-like symptoms, a feeling of discomfort, and mild nausea.
 It can happen anywhere from a few hours to a few days after your procedure.

 If you experience any symptoms that seem unmanageable or irregular, let your IR know.

 Your doctor will schedule post-procedure appointments to check on your recovery and address any concerns you may have.
-Normally, you will have an appointment one week after your treatment and another one three months later.
+Normally, you’ll have an appointment 1 week after your treatment and another 3 months later.

 PLEASE NOTE: The above information should not be construed as providing specific medical advice, but rather to offer readers information to better understand their lives and health.
 It is not intended to provide an alternative to professional treatment or to replace the services of a physician.